kippnorcal/clever_logs/README.md

 RECIPIENT_EMAIL=
 ```

-4. Add credentials.json file from Google Developer console

-5. Add settings.yaml file for connecting to Google Drive API

-6. Create table in database using definition file in sql folder
+4. Create table in database using definition file in sql folder

 ### Build the Docker image
 ```